hgducharme/lichess-bot/README.md

 mv /path/to/downloaded/stockfish/directory /path/to/chessAI/src/engines/stockfish
 ```

+There is no need to keep the binary running in a separate terminal, the Python `Stockfish` library will handle that.
 Update the path to the stockfish binary in `settings.py`

 ```
 ENGINE= {